farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 4. The Modulr Payment Rail CorDapp sends an HTTP request containing the specified payment initiation payload to the Modulr API.
 Modulr provides different environment URLs which we specify in the node's configuration.

-5. The Modulr payments CorDapp polls the status of the payment through the Modulr API until Modulr returns a final state of either `PROCESSED` or `CANCELLED`.
+5. The Modulr Payment Rail CorDapp polls the status of the payment through the Modulr API until Modulr returns a final state of either `PROCESSED` or `CANCELLED`.

 6. The response received from the Modulr API is converted from JSON to the equivalent ISO XML message.